Choose your words wisely

 Here is why this matters more in 2026 than it did three years ago.

 AI is producing the first draft of almost everything.
 Marketing copy, investor updates, press releases, website heroes, email campaigns.
-But the models are trained on the same enormous body of text — every startup playbook, every VC blog post, every tech platform website ever written.
+This is not a complaint, as I use it every day and so do most of you.
+But the models are trained on the same enormous body of text, and that text includes every startup playbook, every VC blog post, every tech platform website ever written.
 When you ask for a tagline or a company description without giving the model something proprietary to work with, it gives you the statistical center of how companies in your category already describe themselves.

 Reimagining the future of work.
 Unlocking the potential of your team.
 The platform that brings it all together.